swcarpentry/website/_posts/2018/02/2018-02-08-why-carpentrycon.md

 > Communication skills.
 Teamwork.
 Problem solving.
 Ethical and intercultural understanding.
 Leadership.
 Critical thinking.

-The wording may be slightly different but what it boils down to is this: employers want people who can lead, and they want people who can collaborate.
+The wording in job ads may vary but what it boils down to is this: employers want people who can lead, and they want people who can collaborate.

 Yet few academic conferences focus on building those kinds of skills, concentrating instead on advances within a discipline.
 Attending conferences may help people develop skills in, say, speaking and presenting, but that is generally a by-product.

-#### What CarpentryCon will offer
+### What CarpentryCon will offer

 CarpentryCon will be different.
 Its main aim is to help people develop professional skills to drive their careers forward.